 Simulation results

 The proposed method is implemented on top of SCM3.0 and tested using the common test condition defined in [1].
 Table 1 reports the lossy coding performance for All-Intra configuration for class F sequences.
+Results for other configurations and lossless coding conditions can be found in the accompanying spreadsheets.
 The anchor is SCM 3.0.
 The simulation platform is a mostly homogenous LINUX cluster consisting of Intel(R) XEON CPUs.

 Conclusion